yuritoledo/expenses/README.md

-# Minimalist Webpack4 boilerplate with Hot Reload
+# Studies for tests in react with jest and enzyme